yandex/domestic-roots-mobile/ios/README.md

 ## Configuration

 Library can be configured with `CertificateTransparencyConfiguration` object:
-1. `autoUpdate`: Automatically update list of CertificateTransparency logs (CT logs) from a server. `false` by default.
+1. `autoUpdate`: Automatically update list of CertificateTransparency logs (CT logs) from a server. `true` by default.
 2. `updateURL`: URL where CT logs are stored.
 Takes effect only if `autoUpdate = true`.
 By default the logs will be downloaded from  https://browser-resources.s3.yandex.net/ctlog/ctlog.json
 3. `customRoots`: A list of custom trust anchors.
 By default it contains 'Russian Trusted Root CA'
 4. `logs`: A list of CT logs to perform checks.
 Takes effect only if `autoUpdate = false`.
 By default it contains a snapshot from https://browser-resources.s3.yandex.net/ctlog/ctlog.json